PatrickHenson/customizable_dial_widget/README.md

 The DialWidget class contains the core functionality required to display a simple dial.
 Create customized dials by inheriting the DialWidget, setting the values, and optionally overriding how it is rendered.

-Launching the provided demo brings up a simple desktop application with several examples.
+Launching the provided demo brings up a simple desktop application with several example dials.

 ![base dial](/demo_images/base_dial.png "Base DialWidget")